Qrael/chunwacom/readme.md

-chuni-touch
+chunwacom
 ---

-`chuni-touch` adds touchscreen support and Leap Motion for Chunithm.
-For touch, It works by hooking `CreateWindowExA()` and `CreateWindowExW()` and do `RegisterTouchWindow()` on every window created by Chunithm (with `ctw.dll`).
-It then takes over Chunithm's `WindowProc` and handles the touch input there (with `chuniio.dll`).
+`chunwacom` adds Wacom multi-touch tablet support and Leap Motion for Chunithm.
+For touch, it works by wrapping the API provided in Wacom Feel Multi-Touch SDK, then handles the touch input (with `chuniio.dll`).

+`chunwacom` is based on [`chunithm-touch`](https://github.com/Nat-Lab/chunithm-touch) by Nat-Lab.

 ### Installation

-`chuni-touch` requires `segatools` to work.
+`chunwacom` requires `segatools` and Wacom drivers to work.
 If you are using some other tools to launch Chunithm, you are on your own.

 If you are using `segatools`:

+1. If you do not have Wacom drivers installed, go install them now.
-1. Download `chuni-touch.zip` from the [release](https://github.com/Nat-Lab/chunithm-touch/releases) page.
+2. Download `chunwacom.zip` from the [release](https://github.com/Joch2520/chunwacom/releases) page.
-2. Unzip `chuni-touch.zip`, copy everything in it to the `bin` folder of your game.
+3. Unzip `chunwacom.zip`, copy everything in it to the `bin` folder of your game.
 Override any file that already exists.
 You may want to make a backup of your `bin` folder.
-3. (Optional) If you plan to use a Leap Motion for AIR and AIR-actions, run `leapconfig.exe` to configure your Leap Motion controller.
-You may configure the controller manually in `chunitouch.ini` too.
+4. (Optional) If you plan to use a Leap Motion for AIR and AIR-actions, run `leapconfig.exe` to configure your Leap Motion controller.
+You may configure the controller manually in `chunwacom.ini` too.

 ### Usage

+The program is designed to work with only touch-capable tablet.

-Just tap/slide on the screen.
+For playing, just tap/slide on the tablet.
 Slide up to simulate the IR sensor if you are using touch-bashed IR simulation.
 Raise your hand as if you were playing on the real arcade to simulate the IR sensor if you are using a Leap controller.
 A video demo of how touch controls work is available [here](https://youtu.be/Uknwet_-wWw).
 Use F1, F2, and F3 for test, service, and to insert coin.

 ### Configuration

-Settings will be read from `chunitouch.ini`.
+Settings will be read from `chunwacom.ini`.
 Here's a list of configurable options:

 ```
 [options]
-; use a separate window for touch input. slider.offset will be ignore if
-; enabled.
-separate_control = 0

 [ir]
 ; source of control. 'touch' for touchscreen and 'leap' for leap motion.
 control_source = touch
-; height of each touch IR sensor (unit: pixel)
+; height of each touch IR sensor (1000 stands for full height)
 touch_height = 50
-; touch IR trigger threshold (number of pixels required to move up for a move to
+; touch IR trigger threshold (amount required to move up for a move to
 ; be registered as air)
 touch_trigger = 70
 ; specifies the axis to track hands on. x, y, z, -x, -y, or -z.